-In Turkey's National Vocational Qualifications System, under the Vocational Qualifications Authority, qualifications are part of a national register and based on national occupational standards, but they are issued by the authorised certification body or VOCTEST Centre that has carried out the assessment.
+In Turkey's National Vocational Qualifications System, under the Vocational Qualifications Authority (VQA), qualifications are part of a national register and based on national occupational standards, but they are issued by the authorised certification body or VocTest Centre that has carried out the assessment.
 This is related to the requirements of the ISO standard 17024 that does not allow accredited assessment bodies to sub-contract the certification to VQA.
 The result is that for the same national vocational qualification, eight different authorised certification bodies issue qualifications.
+To ensure that those qualifications are still recognisable as national qualifications, all certificates have the same format and include the logo of the authorised certification body (VocTest Centre), the Vocational Qualifications Authority (MYK in Turkish), and Türkak (the accrediting institution for ISO-17024).

-47 Cedefop (2015) Ensuring the quality of certification in vocational education and training.
+50 Cedefop (2015) Ensuring the quality of certification in vocational education and training.
 Luxemburg: Publications Office.
 Cedefop research paper No. 51.
-48 Authorisation can be done in different ways, accreditation, licensing, recognition, etc.
+51 Authorisation can be done in different ways, accreditation, licensing, recognition, etc.